Privacy Rights Clearinghouse

 6. Ask for a copy of the school or district policy regarding requests to access the education record.
 Always make such requests in writing.
 Keep a copy for yourself.
 Send all correspondence certified “return receipt requested” so you can confirm that the school received your letter.

 7. Ask for a copy of school or district policy regarding the videotaping and photographing of students.
 Similarly, ask about its policy regarding the publication of student information and photographs on school-sponsored Internet web sites.
 If the school has no policy, work with other parents to contact the board and request that such policies be adopted.

 9. Request the opt-out form if you do not want your child contacted by military recruiters.
 Schools are required to inform you of your right to opt-out of recruitment contacts.

 10. Review your child's education record periodically.
 Once a year is recommended, twice is preferable, especially if you have special concerns.

 11. Ask to see the access log for the education records of your child at least twice a year, more often if you have special concerns.
 These logs show who has accessed the records as well as further disclosures made by state or federal authorities.

 12. If your child experiences a breach in confidentiality of student records or another kind of privacy abuse, document it carefully in writing.
 In addition to talking to teachers, staff, and/or administrators about the matter, write a letter to the appropriate administrator and, if necessary, the board.
-File a complaint with the U.S. Department of Education if it appears that the school has violated federal law (discussed below in Part 3).
+File a complaint with the U.S. Department of Education if it appears that the school has violated federal law.

 13. If a privacy-invasive situation that your child has experienced is widespread or systemic, organize with other parents.
 Go to the board and work with the school to change the policy